 Under GASB 74 and 75, OPEB expense includes service cost, interest cost, change in TOL due to plan changes; all adjusted for deferred inflows and outflows.
-San Mateo CCD determined that it was not reasonable to rerun prior valuations under GASB 75.
-Therefore, we used the transition approach provided in GASB 75, Paragraph 244.
-That means that there are no deferred inflows/outflows in the first year (with the possible exception of contributions after the measurement date).
+Following is the pension expense for the fiscal year ending June 30, 2018.
 The OPEB expense shown below is considered to be preliminary because there can be employer specific deferred items (e.g., contributions made after the measurement date, and active employee contributions toward the OPEB plan).